Djdefrag/QualityScaler/README.md

 - Implemented skipping of existing output images

 ### Other changes
+- Implemented a maximum output image size of 4096 in any dimension to optimize cases when accidentally a big image is being scaled
 - Randomized the input images order to make visual inspection easier

 <!DOCTYPE html>